{[['']]}

 By the same token though, Brazil are under a lot of pressure due to the huge weight of expectation from millions of home fans and it remains to be seen whether this young side will be able to cope with such pressure.

-Brazil have endured a difficult spell in the World Cup since 2002 and as talented as the current crop of Brazilian team is, it is hard to tell whether they will be able to claim victory with the competition so fierce.
+as talented as the current crop of Brazilian team is, it is hard to

 The Brazilian national team are currently on a great run of form, having won 13 of their last 14 fixtures but such stats may be a bit flattering though, as the Selector did not have to participate in the grueling CORNMEAL qualifying rounds.